Loading your recommendations…

 10. Get Your Farm Fix

+With a plethora of farms offering fancy dinners, berry picking and more, you won't want to miss out on the agritourism opportunities in Durham.
 There’s something so idyllic about the aroma of wildflowers mingling with stacks of hay and the sight of a classic red barn filled with farm animals.
 For a rural feast and barnyard adventures, check out these local farms around Durham.

 Gather at Grass Grazed Farm for a farm-to-fork feast crafted with local ingredients and engage with the farmers who work the land.
 Fill up baskets with juicy berries at U-Pick Waller Family Farm.
 Stock up on fresh produce, floral bouquets, and a souvenir-worthy pound cake, made with honey from their own bees.
 Head to Elodie Farms to meet friendly goats and savor a five-course farm dinner, hopefully with a cameo by JoJo, the farm’s mini donkey.
 On Saturdays, visitors can take a 45-minute yoga class, a goat tour, and purchase frozen treats.